benbernard/bitburner-ninjas/README.md

     alias reload="wget http://localhost:3000 netrun.js"

-This will only work if the server is running (normally via `npm start`)
+This will only work if the server is running (normally via `npm start`).

+Then just run `reload` from the Terminal

 ## Running scripts